arunsadhasivam/AdobeAEMCQ/issues/issues2.md

 =========
-give proper value - export package controller since all controller will be accessed public in jsp and other packages are private packages called with in webapplication by servlets so make it as private package.
+give proper value - export package controller since all controller will be accessed public in jsp and other packages are private packages called with in webapplication by servlets so make it as private package. since spring mvc boot application start stop using webAppInitializer without web.xml use it as Bundle Activator. i.e when bundle is stop all web applications loaded dao needs to be stoped or unloaded by spring Application context.
      <build>
             <plugins>
                 <plugin>